 - 1. Reviews of research on the student achievement effects of each of the EB Model's individual major elements, with a focus on randomized controlled trials, the "gold standard" of evidence on "what works." - 2.
-Studies of schools and districts that have dramatically improved student performance over a 4-6-year period. - 3.
-Best practices either as codified in a comprehensive school design (e.g., Stringfield, Ross, & Smith, 1996) or from studies of schools that have dramatically improved student learning (e.g., Blankstein, 2010, 2011; Chenoweth & Theokas, 2011; Duncan & Murnane, 2013; Odden, 2009; Odden & Archibald, 2009).
+Studies of schools and districts that have dramatically improved student performance over a 4-6-year period.
+For the 2020 recalibration, this includes ten case studies of Wyoming schools producing significant improvements in or consistently high levels of student performance on state tests. - Best practices either as codified in a comprehensive school design (e.g., Stringfield, Ross, & Smith, 1996) or from studies in other states and by other authors of schools that have dramatically improved student learning (e.g., Blankstein, 2010, 2011; Chenoweth & Theokas, 2011; Duncan & Murnane, 2013; Odden, 2009; Odden & Archibald, 2009).